 The purpose for Dunlap is stated in the bylaws, which read that the "object of the corporation is to provide care, support, maintenance, and education of orphaned, or fatherless, or helpless, or needy children, and to support projects related to such children."
 The William H. Dunlap Orphanage, Inc., fulfills this duty through its Board of Trustees.
 Synod's treasurer serves as treasurer to the corporation, and the Executive Director of Central Services serves as administrative officer for the board.
 The board meets two times each year.
 The March meeting is devoted to receiving updates from our homes which have ongoing relationships with Dunlap and to also consider grant applications from other ministries for the upcoming fiscal year.
-Grants are effective from April 1st through March 31st of the following year.
 The board meets again in November by telephone conference call to receive updates on our ministries and consider any interim business.